Narendrakaduru/Narendra_Kaduru_Portfolio/public/blogs/ansible-aws-ec2-instance.md

 Default output format [None]:
 ```

-### Install Required Boto Packages
+### Install Python AWS SDK (Boto3 + Botocore)

 Before running the playbook, make sure the AWS Python SDK libraries are available on your Ansible control node.
 These libraries (`boto3` and `botocore`) allow Ansible to communicate with AWS services.

 ```bash
 pip3 install boto3 botocore
 ```
-This step is mandatory - without these dependencies, the `ec2_instance` module cannot interact with AWS.
+This step is mandatory — without these, Ansible cannot talk to AWS.

 ### Directory Structure 📂